cloudflare/cloudflare-docs/content/cloudflare-one/applications/app-launcher.md

     - A preferred color for the **Log in** button text

     All of the properties configured in Step 3 will also apply to the landing page.

-   Note: We recommend lighter background colors because the font defaults to black.

-6. Once you are satisfied with your customization, select **Save**.
+5. Once you are satisfied with your customization, select **Save**.

 The App Launcher screens are now updated.
 To view your changes, select **Preview**.